+Determining how much retirement income is enough, is essential in your financial planning.
 One method of retirement planning is to project what you are currently saving and have accumulated to date and see if you will have enough to meet your retirement objectives.
-Use this calculator to determine when/if the money will run out during retirement and it will recommend additional savings if required.
+Use our retirement planning calculator to determine when/if the money will run out during retirement, and what additional retirement savings is recommended.

 Be sure to read about what costs could be associated with early retirement, and calculate further how retirement will impact your living expenses.

 How Much Do I Need to Save For Retirement?

 Don’t make the mistake of assuming you don’t have to save for retirement.
 Even if you plan on continuing to work, your health may require you to enter retirement.
 Or, the job market may change, and you may have no choice but to retire.
 Even if you have considerable investments or have a private pension, keep in mind the market can change, and some employer pensions fall apart.

 Always save for retirement and start saving early to make the process easier.
 When trying to calculate how much you will need overall for retirement, consider:

 - Your life expectancy

 - Your current financial lifestyle